BITSCTF 2024 - Writeups

 Flag: BITSCTF{CVE-2023-38831}

-Analyzing the suspicious zip file, I found out that concept of the attack is by concealing the activation of malicious code within an archive masquerading file formats and craft a weaponized archive.
-While researching on this specific zip attack, I stumbled about this blog that talks about a WinRAR zero-day last year.
-Then I remembered that the user had WinRAR downloaded in his PC, suggesting that WinRAR was the vulnerable software.
-Hence, the CVE on this zip attack can be found in the blog.
+Analyzing the suspicious ZIP file, It seems to be concealing the activation of malicious code within an archive masquerading file formats and craft a weaponized archive.
+While researching on this specific attack, I stumbled about this blog that talks about a WinRAR zero-day last year.
+Going through the AD1 image, the user seem to have WinRAR downloaded, suggesting that WinRAR was indeed the vulnerable software.

 I’m wired in [Forensics]